hartwigmedical/actin/trial/README.md

 - `ignore_studies.tsv`: A single-column file with studies that are present in the CTC database but ACTIN explicitly should ignore
 - `unmapped_cohorts.tsv`: A single-colum file with cohort IDs that are present in the CTC database but ACTIN explicitly doesn't map to internal cohorts.
-- `mec_studies_not_in_ctc.tsv`: A single-column file with studies that have a MEC ID but are not present in the CTC database, for which the manual configured status is used
+- `studies_not_in_ctc.tsv`: A single-column file with studies that have a MEC ID but are not present in the CTC database, for which the manual configured status is used

 The CTC database is used to resolve trial and cohorts states as described in the next section, and in addition the following checks are performed on the CTC database itself as well as the two additional configuration files: